Skateside/wcag/WCAG.md

 - It's only active when a component is focussed.

 ### 2.2 Enough Time

+Give users enough time to absorb the content.

 #### 2.2.1 Timing Adjustable - Level A